 The F 13 was the world’s first all-metal transport aircraft, which is an achievement on its own.
 It also used advanced cantilever (internally braced – which means you couldn’t see external reinforcements, like the tangle of wires between the wings of a biplane) wings.
 It was in production for 13 years and served for about 20.
 Not bad for a plane designed in an era when people were stumbling onto revolutionary designs every day or two.

 Early air travel might have been fancy, but it wasn’t really comfortable.
 If you read our article on flight attendants, you might remember that part of their job back then was handling a train schedule, which might become necessary if the plane was to land short of its destination.
 Well, Douglas DC-3 put an end to nonsense like that.

 DC-3 made it possible to cross the continental United States in one plane.
-It was a reliable airliner, easy to maintain, able to take off from short runways and had good range.
+It was a reliable airliner, easy to maintain, able to take off from short runways and had a good range.
 The aviation industry loved it; the military loved it more.
-10,000 of 16,000 DC-3 versions ever made were built as military air transports by US, Japan and the USSR.
+10,000 of 16,000 DC-3 versions ever made were built as military air transports by the US, Japan, and the USSR.

 2. Lockheed Constellation

 Ever wondered why bomber jackets are made with leather and fur?
 No, it’s not because of bomber crews’ all-encompassing hatred of mammalian life (they worked that issue out by bombing stuff).
 Bomber jackets are warm as they are because even in World War II, many airplane cabins were unpressurized, open to the harsh embrace of cold high-altitude air.